kennethrioja/secondbrain/talks.md

 * [11.10.2022 - Cvetomir Dimov - An Integrated Model of Collaborative Skill Acquisition: Anticipation,Control Tuning, and Role Adoption](#11102022---cvetomir-dimov---an-integrated-model-of-collaborative-skill-acquisition-anticipationcontrol-tuning-and-role-adoption)

 <!-- vim-markdown-toc -->

+# 23.04.2024 – Pasqualotto & Fanourakis
+- We focus on enhancing attention which has been discovered on playing action video games, we measure it through MOT but we implement MOT... isn't there a wrong loop here?
+- Difficulty update:
+	- On a grid
+	- Advance to the farthest sub-level parameter to master
+	- Or come back to previous
+- Push, push and go back, push, push and go back : game design

 # 09.04.2024 – Nguyen, Thiam & De Renty
 - oddball_only vs. _game &